 Best Lightweight Option: Flight 001 4-In-1

-It’s a universal adapter, but rather than being a typical chunky brick, it’s made up of four lightweight, color-coded pieces that slot neatly together as required, and don’t block adjoining sockets.
+It’s a universal adapter, but rather than being a chunky brick, it’s made up of four lightweight, color-coded pieces that slot neatly together and don’t block adjoining sockets.

 While it’s towards the higher end of the travel adapter price range, that cost is reflected in the sturdy build quality.
 The Flight 001 doesn’t fall out of loose sockets like many other models, and even after several years of bouncing around the world in my luggage, all the pieces of my one work as well as ever.

 Unlike some adapters, it can handle both two and three-pin North American plugs, and comes in a small box that helpfully lists which countries each piece works in.
 There are no USB sockets, though, so if that’s something you’re after, you’ll need to look elsewhere.Buy on Amazon

 Best for Going Anywhere: Ceptics GP-12PK Plug Set

-That’s fine if you’re going to those destinations, but when your travels take you to places like South Africa, India, Brazil, and other countries with unusual power sockets, you’re out of luck.
+That’s fine if you’re going to those destinations.
+When your travels take you to places like South Africa, India, Brazil, and other countries with unusual power sockets, however, you’re out of luck.

 It lets you plug your existing devices into almost any socket you can find, and also handles inputs from pretty much anywhere except South Africa as well.
 If you buy electronics in a random destination, you’ll be able to use them wherever else you go in the world.

 Other than that, it’s a flexible, inexpensive way of ensuring you’ll be able to power your gear, no matter where your journey takes you.Buy on Amazon

 Best for USB Devices: iKits 4-Port USB Wall Charger

-If your charging needs tend more towards phones and Kindles than laptops and hair dryers, you’re best to buy a slightly different type of travel adapter.
+If your charging needs tend more towards phones and tablets than laptops and hair dryers, you’re best to buy a slightly different type of travel adapter.
 This iKits model has four standard USB-A ports that can output up to 2.4 amps from a single socket, or 6.8 amps (34W) in total.

 In real-world terms, that means you’ll be able to simultaneously charge a pair of smartphones or tablets, or up to four lower-power gadgets like Kindles or wireless headphones, all from the one adapter.

-I’ve been using a very similar model for several years now, and it’s one of the most useful travel accessories I own.
+I’ve been using a very similar model for several years, and it’s probably the most useful travel accessory I own.Buy on Amazon

 Best for Voltage Conversion: BESTEK 220V to 110V Converter/Adapter

 As mentioned earlier, if you’re heading to a country with a different mains power voltage to your home country, you need to carefully check the specifications of whatever you plan to plug into it.
-If it can’t handle the new voltage on its own, you’ll need a voltage converter to avoid damaging or destroying it.
+If it can’t handle the new voltage on its own, you’ll need a voltage converter to avoid damaging it.